wetoo-cando/blender-hoisynth/README.md

 ### Recording
 Recording should be done on Windows.

-objects initial poses can be extracted from DexYCB by running:
+Objects initial poses can be extracted from DexYCB by running
 ```bash
 python examples/rendering/generaate_initial_poses.py --DexYCB_dir /path/to/DexYCB --output_dir /path/to/output/dir
 ```